griffithlab/civic-docs/docs/curating/evidence.rst

 ~~~~~~~~~~~~~~~~~~~
 Predictive/Therapeutic Evidence Items (EIDs) capture evidence supporting or refuting the role of a variant in conferring drug sensitivity or resistance in the context of a disease.

-Below is an example of an EID that illustrates the Predictive Evidence Type.
+Below is an example of an EID that illustrates the Predictive Evidence Type (Figure 5).
 This example describes the CLEOPATRA trial (NCT00567190), which evaluated 808 patients with *HER2*-positive metastatic breast cancer.
 These patients demonstrated significant sensitivity/response when treated with combination therapy of docetaxel, pertuzumab and trastuzumab.

 .. figure:: /images/figures/evidence-summary_EID1077.png